 Staining the wood

 I used dark mahogany, cedar stain and left some wood plain.
-Start in the middle and glue the wood to the table as you go along using the pencil lines as a guide.
+Start in the middle and glue the wood to the table as you go along, using the pencil lines as a guide.

-Glueing the barn quilt table
+Glue the barn quilt top

 Shaping the last pieces